 * Some of the refugees have told us "I have no extra money."
-And we know that some of them are trying to save money either to help relatives still in North Korea or even to save up enough to rescue relatives, friends or other loved ones still in North Korea.
+And we know that some of them are trying to save money either to help relatives still in North Korea or even to save up enough to rescue relatives, friends or other loved ones still in North Korea or China.
 Knowing their situations, we have done our best to keep TNKR tuition-free for refugees.

 * Some tutors are in debt from college.
 One told me, "Casey, I'm $60K in debt, but I will do my best."
 This is on top of them already engaging in free tutoring, so we hate it when they must spend money in addition to volunteering.

 One of our previous volunteers said people can "give a little or a latte."
 She's right!

 Refugees and tutors in our program can study at business centers or cafes, but they can expect to pay at least 10,000 won per session.
 Some tutors have told us that they had to cut back on tutoring sessions with refugees not because of a lack of time or willingness, but because of the cost (transportation, costs of booking rooms).

 At the most we can handle one or two study sessions at a time, but because we lack full-time paid staff, it is hard to keep the office open for study sessions or to accept appointments in advance.
 And we often need to use the office for our internal meetings and staff.

 At cafes, TNKR students and tutors must battle loud music, loud customers, plus it can get crowded at times, and sometimes it is hard to get a good seat.
 Plus, it isn't a professional situation for refugees to be studying English, especially those who are studying it for the first time.

 At business centers, they must pay at 10,000 won per session, leading back to the problems stated above.

 * Study rooms are usually a cheaper alternative, but they are built either to be really quiet situations or there is a problem with being pushed out for the next customers.